Where Does Traditional Linen Fabric Originate From?

 Regions Known for Linen Production

 While linen’s roots are ancient, today’s top producers paint a diverse geographical tapestry.
-European countries, notably France, Belgium, and the Netherlands, are renowned for their high-quality linen, attributed to their optimal climate and soil conditions for flax cultivation.
-Each region brings its unique tradition and innovations to the linen we see today.
+European countries, notably France, Belgium, and the Netherlands are renowned for their high-quality linen, attributed to their optimal climate and soil conditions for flax cultivation.
+Each region brings its unique traditions and innovations to the linen we see today.

 Ireland, too, has earned acclaim for its linen, offering distinct textures and weaves that have been coveted across the world for centuries.
 These countries’ expertise in linen production highlights the fabric’s enduring global appeal and the continuation of its age-old legacy.